MPLhack3d/MPLhack3d.github.io/_posts/2025-01-22-thm-bountyhacker-writeup.md

 </table>
 </center>

-This writeup is a possible solution of the CTF-challenge Bounty Hacker
+This writeup is a possible solution to the CTF challenge Bounty Hacker

 ## Enumeration
 I started the enumeration using `nmap`: